Same-sex marriages (SSM) and LGBT rights In Arizona.

 Court decision held that homosexuals have a 'privacy' right to marriage."
 2

-They also refer to a 2002 decision by the Arizona Supreme
+They also referred to a 2002 decision by the Arizona Supreme

 Court in a case concerning state funding for abortions for poor women.
 The court